 This copycat Chipotle chicken recipe is chicken thighs marinated in a blend of chilies, garlic and herbs, then cooked to tender and golden brown perfection.
 This chicken tastes just like what you would find at Chipotle restaurant!

-My whole family loves to eat at Chipotle restaurant, so I’ve started making some of these dishes at home including their famous cilantro lime rice, guacamole, and this smoky and savory chicken.
+My whole family loves to eat at Chipotle restaurant, so I’ve started making some of these dishes at home.
+We adore their famous Chipotle carnitas, Chipotle barbacoa, cilantro lime rice, Chipotle guacamole, and this smoky and savory chicken.

 What is chipotle chicken made of?